dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 ## Concepts

 *Approvals* allow a principal, the *spender*, to transfer tokens owned by another account that has approved the spender, where the transfer is performed on behalf of the owner.
-Approvals can be created on a per-token basis using `icrc37_approve_tokens` or for the whole collection, i.e., all tokens of the collection, using `icrc37_approve_collection`.
+Approvals can be created on a per-token basis using `icrc37_approve_tokens` or for the whole collection, i.e., for all tokens of the collection, using `icrc37_approve_collection`.
 The owner principal can explicitly revoke an active approval at their discretion using the `icrc37_revoke_token_approvals` for revoking token-level approvals and `icrc37_revoke_collection_approvals` for revoking collection-level approvals.
 A transfer of a token implicitly revokes all token-level approvals of the transferred token.
 A collection-level approval is not affected by any changes of token ownerships and is not related to specific tokens.
 An approval that has been created, has not expired (i.e., the `expires_at` field is a date in the future), has not been revoked implicitly through a transfer of the approved token, has not been revoked explicitly, and has not been replaced with a new approval is *active*, i.e., can allow the approved party to initiate a transfer.

 When an active approval exists for a token or for an account for the whole collection, the spender specified in the approval can transfer tokens within the scope of the approval using the `transfer_from` method.
 A successful transfer implicitly revokes all active token-level approvals for the token in addition to performing the actual token transfer.
-Collection-level approvals are never revoked by transfers as they are not related to specific tokens.
+Collection-level approvals are never revoked by transfers as they are not related to specific tokens, but the collection as a whole.

 Analogous to ICRC-7, also ICRC-37 uses the ICRC-1 *account* as entity that the source account (`from`), destination account (`to`), and spending account (`spender`) are expressed with, i.e., a *subaccount* is always used besides the principal.
 We follow the naming convention of using `from_subaccount` for subaccounts being part of the source account and `spender_subaccount` for subaccounts being part the spender account.
 In many practical situations the default subaccount, i.e., the all-`0` subaccount, is expected to be used.